daattali/daattali.github.io/test.md

 #### Google Sheets (**remote**) {#gsheets}

 If you don't want to deal with the formality and rigidity of a database, another option for storing tabular data is in a Google Sheet.
-One nice advantage of Google Sheets is that they are easy to access from anywhere, but unfortunately the Google API is a bit slow so it does take an extra 1-2 seconds over other methods.
+One nice advantage of Google Sheets is that they are easy to access from anywhere, but unlike databases, with Google Sheets data can be overwritten with multiple concurrent users.

 You can use the [googlesheets](https://github.com/jennybc/googlesheets) package to interact with Google Sheets from R. To connect to a specific sheet, you will need either the sheet's title or key (preferably key, as it's unique).
 To store or retrieve data from a Google Sheet is very easy, as the code below shows.